 Brenda chose to study Anthropology as a result of her exposure to a diverse society and distinct national environment from her origins.
 Thus, she attained a comprehensive understanding of diversity and globalization and the driving source of changes around the socio-cultural arena of the world.

 During her time at UCLA, she was part of M.E.Ch.A., Classical Society, and Undergraduate Anthropological Association.
 She served as a volunteer note taker for the UCLA Office of Students with Disabilities and intern for the UCLA CPO Student Retention Center.
 Brenda has always shown interested in assisting others as much as she can, as a result she helps her family as a translator for both personal and business matters.
-At UCLA, she worked for 3 years with the Early Academic Outreach Program which focuses on assisting high school students through the college admissions process by guiding them since their sophomore year through the necessary steps and requirements for university.
+At UCLA, she worked for 3 years with the Early Academic Outreach Program which focuses on assisting high school students through the college admissions process.
 Later on, Brenda worked with the UCLA Housing & Hospitality Services Access Control department which focuses on providing a secure and safe environment for students staying at the UCLA dorms and UCLA guests.

 Brenda became interested in the business/economic sector after graduation from UCLA and hopes to pursue a MBA in Finance and International Commerce.